ucsb-cs56-w20/STARTER_lab06/README.md

 localhost.

-1. Go to the heroku.com dashboard and create a new Heroku app with the name `cs56-f19-lab06-githubid`, replacing `github` with your github id.
+1. Go to the heroku.com dashboard and create a new Heroku app with the name `cs56-w20-lab06-githubid`, replacing `github` with your github id.

+    If that name is too long, abbreviate as needed.

-1. Now you must GitHub OAuth app for `https://cs56-f19-lab06-githubid.herokuapp.com` and obtain the client-id and client-secret.
+1. Now you must create an GitHub OAuth app for `https://cs56-w20-lab06-githubid.herokuapp.com` and obtain the client-id and client-secret.

     Follow the instructions here: <https://ucsb-cs56.github.io/topics/oauth_github_setup>.

+    In the urls below, substitute your actual Heroku app name in place of `cs56-w20-lab06-githubid`&mdash;if you shortened it in the step above, you need to be sure that what you put in matches your shortened name.
+Do not literally put in `githubid`.

-    * For the application url, use <https://cs56-f19-lab06-githubid.herokuapp.com>
+    * For the application url, use <https://cs56-w20-lab06-githubid.herokuapp.com>
-    * For the callback url, also use <https://cs56-f19-lab06-githubid.herokuapp.com>
+    * For the callback url, also use <https://cs56-w20-lab06-githubid.herokuapp.com>
     * Note that on Heroku, you typically need use `https` not `http`

 2. You must then copy the file `heroku.json.SAMPLE` to the file `heroku.json`.